caiocvelasco/covid-data-analysis/README.md

 ### Problem Definition

-A client would like to understand some important patients' cardio-related descriptive statistics.
+A client would like to understand some important patients' covid descriptive statistics.